jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 corresponds to a different cgroup *hierarchy*.

-On older systems, the control groups might be mounted on `/cgroup`, without distinct hierarchies: in that case, instead of seeing the sub-directories, you will see a bunch of files in that directory, and possibly some directories corresponding to existing containers.
+On older systems, the control groups might be mounted on `/cgroup`, without distinct hierarchies.
+In that case, instead of seeing the sub-directories, you will see a bunch of files in that directory, and possibly some directories corresponding to existing containers.